zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 ======  ==========================

 Notes:

-* (1) The sanity test of Ansible 4 supports Python only up to 3.9
+* (1) The sanity test of Ansible 4 supports Python only up to 3.9, so Python 3.10 requires at least Ansible 5.
-* (2) The sanity test of Ansible 5 and 6 supports Python only up to 3.10
+* (2) The sanity test of Ansible 5 and 6 supports Python only up to 3.10, so Python 3.11 requires at least Ansible 7.

 .. _`Releasing a version`: